-The sorting and processing of personal information is governed by GDPR (General Data Protection Regulations 2018) - see Data Protection Policy November 21.
+The sorting and processing of personal information is governed by GDPR (General Data Protection Regulations 2018) - see Data Protection Policy (June 2021 for review May 2023).

 Child records are shared with those who have a professional need to see them.
 When staff have access to confidential information about colleagues, children or their parents/carers, the staff must treat such information in a sensitive and confidential way, sharing it only in the interests of a child and when legally permitted to do so.